The National Capital Planning Commission (NCPC) commemorates its 100-year anniversary in 2024. This

 congratulating the agency for demonstrating the best in public service.

-His letter notes, “I hope you feel great pride in the role the NCPC has played in
+His letter notes, “I hope you feel great pride in the role the NCPC has

 preserving the legacy of Washington, D.C., while promoting a positive